berkshelf/berkshelf/_includes/index.md

 Berkshelf is now included as part of the [Chef-DK](http://getchef.com/downloads/chef-dk).
 This is fastest, easiest, and the recommended installation method for getting up and running with Berkshelf.

+Ensure that the Chef-DK is added to *the front* of your path

+    $ PATH=$HOME/.chefdk/gem/ruby/2.1.0/bin:/opt/chefdk/bin:$PATH

 Generate a Berksfile in a pre-exisitng cookbook

     $ cd my-cookbook